Mark of Ephesus: Hesychasm

 Mark was a devoted disciple of Gregory Palamas.
-Throughout his life he composed several treatises in defense of the essence-energies distinction, and he defended the unique contributions of Hesychast theology in the face of charges of innovation.
+Throughout his life he composed several treatises in defense of the essence–energies distinction, and he defended the unique contributions of Hesychast theology in the face of charges of innovation.

 Dogmatic/polemical theology

 One of Mark's most important theological contributions was his opposition to the Roman Catholic Filioque.
 At the Council of Florence, the examination of this controversy had both text-critical and exegetical dimensions, as the participants debated the authenticity of sources, the precision of grammatical constructions, and the canon of authoritative patristic texts.
-Mark had played an early role in the gathering of manuscripts, and his contested readings at the synod have since been vindicated for their precision and accuracy.
+Mark had played an early role in the gathering of manuscripts, and his contested readings at the synod have not been vindicated for their precision and accuracy.

+During the Council of Florence Mark made weak arguments against the latin use of the word Filioque.
+His responses to the latins consisted of classifying every text as corrupted or a forgery.

 Echoing centuries of polemic, going back to Photius, the debates surrounding the Filioque admitted resonances of more recent discussions, such as those of John Bekkos and Gregory of Cyprus.
 In the end, Mark could not concede that the Holy Spirit proceeds from the Son as well as the Father, even by using the Orthodox phrase of "through the Son," since Mark considered this to be an equivocation in light of the obvious theological disagreements between East and West.
 For Eugenikos, the Holy Spirit proceeds only from the Father, and the phrase "through the Son" did not express anything like the theology of the Filioque.